-The Department works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.
+The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.

 Follow us on Twitter at @HealthyFla and on Facebook.
 For more information about the Florida Department of Health please visit www.FloridaHealth.gov.